-The Mechi Eye hospital regularly organises Eye camps.
+The Mechi Eye hospital regularly organizes eye camps.
 In a central location in the remote, mountainous areas they perform surgical procedures in the eye camps.
 Here, they operate on as many patients as possible in a short time.
-During the diagnosis camps, patients are only examined and brought for surgery to the hospital at a later date, if necessary.
+During the diagnosis camps, patients are only examined and, if necessary, brought to the hospital for surgery at a later date.

-The Mechi Eye Hospital is in the process of privatization, independence is their ultimate goal.
+The Mechi Eye Hospital is in the process of privatization, with independence as their ultimate goal.
 To achieve this they are expanding and broadening the services and activities they provide.
 The Eye Care Foundation contributes the necessary resources to achieve this expansion and diversification.

 In 2015, a new wing with 20 private rooms was built at the hospital.
-The private rooms are almost ready and will attract more paying patients and with that income we can help more patients who are unable to pay for treatment or surgery.
+The private rooms are almost ready and will attract more paying patients and with that income we will be able to help more patients who are unable to pay for treatment or surgery.

 The new wing also has a restaurant.
 The restaurant is accessible to staff, patients and visitors.
 The restaurant also will increase the hospital’s revenue.